Reducing Transmission Line Costs by Optimizing Insulator Design & Material

 Insulators

 Insulators, whatever the material, are tested to better predict behavior in the field throughout their service life.
 While the best measure is actual field experience, it is impractical to build this for every different design or iteration.
-It is therefore necessary to understand the key factors that influence performance of a transmission line and its components in order to best assess the competence of any specific insulator design and material.
+It is therefore necessary to understand the key factors that influence performance of a transmission line and its components in order to best assess any specific insulator design and material.
 For example, design testing of polymeric type insulators originally focused on evaluating the characteristics required of every effective insulator, i.e. dielectric strength, environmental stability, resistance to tracking and erosion, UV resistance and thermal stability.
 However, testing expanded into also verifying specific material properties such as hydrophobicity, flammability and resistance to the impact of corona.

-Power grids must address unique challenges that threaten performance of transmission lines.
+Power grids everywhere must address unique challenges that threaten performance of transmission lines.
 For example, it is important to understand the impact of pollution, both human-caused and natural.
 Moreover, it is also necessary to look at influence of humidity.
 There are two specific aspects when considering impact of environmental pollution: if contamination is corrosive, traditional insulator construction methods based on hot dip zinc galvanizing may be at risk.
 The second and more universal concern is presence and level of airborne contaminants that accumulate on insulator surfaces.

 Insulator Design